UW softball’s super-seniors got their redemption season — and they’re making the most of it

 Those four fifth-year seniors (actually, sixth-year in the case of Flores, who earlier in her career had been granted a medical redshirt season) are being honored Sunday, along with fellow seniors Livy Schiele, Emma Helm, Pat Moore and Noelle Hee, as the Huskies conclude their final home regular-season series of the year against Utah.
 Star pitcher Gabbie Plain is also listed as a senior but is planning to return next year for her final year of eligibility.

-Once again, Washington has dead aim on a national title, ranked No. 5 in the country and sitting at 37-9 after rallying late to beat last-place Utah on Saturday in the first game of a doubleheader, 6-4.
+Once again, Washington has dead aim on a national title, ranked No. 5 in the country and sitting at 38-9 after sweeping a doubleheader from Utah on Saturday.
+The Huskies rallied late to win the opener, 6-4.
 Kelley Lynch’s three-run homer in the bottom of the sixth broke a 3-3 tie in a game in which Husky coach Heather Tarr was ejected in the third inning for arguing an interference call that cost UW a run.
+The Huskies won the second game 6-0, as Sarah Willis and Pat Moore combined on a two-hit shutout.

 The Huskies will almost certainly return to Husky Softball Stadium as hosts of the regional tournament.
 But the emotions were still running high this weekend, along with anticipation for the postseason that was yanked from them last year.